IsaacBreen/starfield/README.md

 ## Why?

 Sometimes you want to define a class that behaves like a list with some extra fields.
-Without an initializer with var-positional arguments, you would have to explicitly pass a list to the initializer:
+Without an initializer with variadic-positional arguments, you would have to explicitly pass a list to the initializer:

 ```python
 from attrs import define, field